 As kidney function declines, so does the kidney’s ability to filter phosphate.
 Excess phosphate in the blood can cause problems with your heart and bones.
 White bread is lower in phosphate than brown bread.
-Often wholemeal bread is acceptable for people on a renal diet.
-Shop bought soda bread may not be suitable if it contains high phosphate containing ingredients such as baking powder, wheatgerm, or phosphate additives.
+Often wholemeal or wholegrain sliced pan is also suitable for people on a renal diet (discuss what bread is suitable for you with your dietitian).
+Homemade soda bread (made without bran, wheatgerm, phosphate containing raising agent or baking powder) is also suitable but remember to count the milk, please see below for further advice on suitable bread types.
+Shop bought bread may not be suitable.

 Manufacturers may add phosphorus when processing foods to thicken, improve taste or prevent discoloration.
 Added phosphate is very easily absorbed by the body.
 Dozens of additives contain phosphorus.
 Look for any ingredient that contains “phos” in the term.
 Here are some examples:

 It is recommended that foods containing these additives are not eaten.